My Work Setup

 Satechi Stand & Hub with SSD Enclosure ($75.99) (9/1/23)

 I wanted more ports on the front as I work with multiple drives and SD cards for photography.
-I also swap out things like my scanner so I decided to invest in the Satechi Stand & Hub as their website claims it’s compatible with the Mac Studio.
-As a bonus, it also supports up to a 2TB M.2 SATA SSD drive bringing the capacity of my Mac up to 4TB.
-Normally $99, but I got it with a 25% off coupon on Labor Day weekend.
+I switch between things like my scanner and USB drives, so I decided to invest in the Satechi Stand & Hub as their website claims it’s compatible with the Mac Studio.
+As a bonus, it also supports up to a 2TB M.2 SATA SSD drive, bringing my Mac’s capacity up to 4TB.
+Usually $99, but I got it with a 25% off coupon on Labor Day weekend.

 IFCASE Aluminum Under Desk Stand Mount for Mac Studio M2 M1 Max, Ultra with Anti-Scratch Pad (Silver) (19.99) (9/1/23)

 I bought this to be able to mount the Mac Studio and the Satechi Stand to the underside of the desk.
 I drilled new holes to hide the cables better to make things more neat.
-The mount is made from aluminum, matches well with the Studio Max, and fits the Satechi Stand perfectly.
+The mount is made from aluminum, matches the Studio Max’s finish, and perfectly fits the Mac and the Satechi Stand together.

 Purchased to install in the Satechi Stand.
-The drive was on sale and has performance of up to 7300 MB/s for read and write which was better than most other drives on the market.
-Normally $118 but Amazon had a $19 coupon which made it cheaper than most of the lower performance M.2 drives.
+The drive was on sale and has the performance of up to 7300 MB/s for read and write, which was better than most other drives on the market.
+Usually $118 but Amazon had a $19 coupon which made it cheaper than most of the lower performance M.2 drives.

 Elgato Stream Deck XL (199.99) – (9/2/2023)

-I am going to try my hand at creating some video courses and decided to purchase the stream deck to help automate some workflows as many others swear by the device as a must-have.
+I will try my hand at creating some video courses and decided to purchase the stream deck to help automate some workflows, as many others swear by the device as a must-have.

 Logitech Brio 4K Webcam ($181.04) – (9/2/2023)

-My new LG monitor doesn’t include a webcam so I decided to splurge on a better one that supports tripod mounting as I’m going to try to create training materials and thought it’d be smart to be able to move it around for better angles.
+My new LG monitor doesn’t include a webcam, so I decided to splurge on a better one that supports tripod mounting.
+I’m going to try to create training materials and thought it’d be wise to be able to move it around for better angles.

 Logitech for Creators Blue Yeti USB Microphone – ($70.22) – (10-12-2022)

-I purchased this to help record myself to adjust my rate of speech in advance of starting to create training materials.
+I purchased this to help record myself and adjust my speech rate before creating training materials.
 I will also be using it in the training videos I create.

 FULAIM Boom Mic Arm ($61.27) – (9/22/2023)

-The InnoGear was too problematic so I purchased this Mic arm and it’s superior in every way.
+The InnoGear was too problematic, so I purchased this Mic arm, and it’s superior in every way.
 It actually works really well.
-It mounts to my desk which has a bullnose edge, and the arms are super solid.
+It mounts to my desk with a bullnose edge, and the arms are super solid.
 They hold position without needing to adjust any knobs and support the weight of the Yeti really well.

 LG 49WL95C-W Ultrawide Dual QHD Monitor 49″ – (9/1/2023)

-I decided to splurge on the Ultrawide as I’m often working in applications side by side while creating and referencing documents and/or coding.
+I decided to splurge on the Ultrawide because I often work in applications side by side while creating and referencing documents and/or coding.
 This has been absolutely game-changing for me.
-If you want true 5K, see notes about cable as none of the included cables worked for me, nor did any of the other cables I had including 8K.
+If you want true 5K, see the notes about cable, as none of the included cables worked for me, nor did any of the other cables I had, including 8K.

 If you want to connect your Mac Studio Ultra to this monitor and want to utilize the 5k resolution, the only cable that worked for me was this USB-C to Display 8k cable.
-None of the HDMI cables (including 8k) I tested worked but I’m still not sure why.
+None of the HDMI cables (including 8k) I tested worked, but I’m still unsure why.

 MELIFO Curved Monitor Light Bar PRO – ($99.00) (9/27/2023)

-I bought into the monitor lightbar craze and ended up purchasing a knock-off version of the popular BENQ lightbar that I’m actually really happy with overall.
-The package I received appeared to be a return as things weren’t sealed and the remote didn’t come with a battery cover.
+I bought into the monitor lightbar craze and purchased a knock-off version of the popular BENQ lightbar that I’m thrilled with overall.
+The package I received appeared to be a return as things weren’t sealed, and the remote didn’t come with a battery cover.

 Yamaha SR-C20A (Added 9/20/2023)

-The audio on the internal speaker for the LG monitor didn’t work great so I decided to get a speaker.
+The audio on the internal speaker for the LG monitor didn’t work great, so I decided to get a speaker.
 With the size of the monitor, a soundbar seemed more appropriate since it could sit on the desk under the monitor.
-I needed something that would work with meetings and video calls, so I worked with Crutchfield who were very helpful and they recommended the Yamaha soundbar.
-I’m very happy with the purchase and it works well with the Logitech Brio for meetings.
+I needed something that would work with meetings and video calls, so I worked with Crutchfield, who was very helpful, and they recommended the Yamaha soundbar.
+I’m very happy with the purchase, and it works well with the Logitech Brio for meetings.

 MacBook 15″ Pro 2015